cite-architecture/citebinaryimage/guide/iiif-reqs/index.md

 - html to embed an image and link to a zoomable, citable version

-Each of these requests has the optional parameters to specify a width, or a maximum width or height, and a caption.
+Each of these requests has optional parameters to specify a width, or a maximum width or height.
-Here are the requests for embedded images, followed by their output:
+Here are examples of each request for embedded images, followed by their output: